katyem/website/content/authors/Patrick_Green/_index.md

 # Username (this should match the folder name)
 authors:
-- Patrick_Red
+- Patrick_Green

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Doctoral Research Assistant
+role: Former Research Assistant

 # Organizations/Affiliations
 organizations: